-Wastes (solids, sludge, liquids, and containerized gases other than radioactive and infectious wastes) which due to their chemical activity or toxic, explosive, corrosive, or other characteristics cause danger to health or the environment, whether alone or when coming into contact with other waste.
+Wastes (such as solids, sludge, liquids, and containerized gases; not including radioactive or infectious wastes) which - due to their chemical activity or toxic, explosive, corrosive, or other characteristics - cause danger to human health or the environment, whether alone or when coming into contact with other waste.

-The Resources Conservation and Recovery Act (RCRA) is a law that provides the general guidelines for waste management and EPA regulations translate the general mandate of RCRA into a set of requirements for the Agency and the regulated community.
+The Resource Conservation and Recovery Act (RCRA) is a law that provides the general guidelines for waste management and EPA regulations translate the general mandate of RCRA into a set of requirements for the Agency and the regulated community.
 The RCRA hazardous waste program regulates commercial businesses as well as federal, state, and local government facilities that generate, transport, treat, store, or dispose of hazardous waste.